Safe and secure childhoods

 We believe a world without violence against children is possible.
 Every year, 1.7 billion children are affected by some form of violence, but it doesn’t have to be this way.
 We know that being safe and secure drives children’s sense of well-being.
 Child protection transforms lives.
 We want to make sure children are safe, to call out violence when it occurs, and work with survivors to heal and recover.
 Working with families, faith leaders, schools, and various levels of government—as well as the children themselves— we want to create lasting change for children in every community, city and country.

-children benefitted from child protection
+children benefitted from policy changes

-parents and caregivers learned how to protect
+children learned to protect themselves

 A world where children are safe and secure